Skip to content

 The Midnight Hawks air display team is the official aerobatic team of the Finnish Air Force.
 Flying four Hawk fast jets, the team has proudly presented the expertise and capabilities of the Finnish Air Force in air shows in Finland and abroad since 1997.

-This spring, the Midnight Hawks has been gearing up for the 2023 display season.
-The team has been training sequences with a number of updates compared with last year.
 The Midnight Hawks has three display sequences for different weather conditions.
 The good weather sequence is divided into three sections.
 The first section features various manoeuvres flown mainly in a tight diamond formation.
 The second section focuses on vertical manoeuvres and the third breaking and forming up above the pole of the display.
 In the medium weather sequence, the vertical manoeuvres and splits have been replaced with manoeuvres that can be performed at a lower altitude.
 The sequence for the lowest cloud ceiling includes horizontal manoeuvres and formation changes.

 All the pilots on the display team serve as qualified flight instructors at the Air Force Academy, Fighter Squadron 41.
 Serving as flight instructors is the pilots’ main job.
 They rehearse formation aerobatics on top of their teaching responsibilities.
 Flying in the Midnight Hawks requires commitment, gruelling training and constantly challenging oneself.
 Belonging to the team is an honour.
 The team members are already looking forward to the flight displays in the summer and wish all viewers welcome to watch the team’s performances in air shows at home and abroad.

-Midnight Hawks Team for the 2023 Season
+Midnight Hawks Team for the 2024 Season

 Any of the activities of the Finnish Air Force, including the Midnight Hawks aerobatics displays, would not be possible without the tireless and meticulous work and support of the aircraft maintenance personnel.
 The Midnight Hawks no. 10, senior engineering officer, Sergeant Major Lasse Ahlgren, is in charge of the pre-flight inspections and maintenance of the four display and one backup aircraft.
 For this task, he is be assisted by an aircraft maintenance crew of six from the Aircraft Maintenance Squadron.